Understanding Medicaid and TennCare

 Medicaid is an entitlement.
 Anyone meeting eligibility criteria is entitled to enroll and receive all covered benefits.
 As a result, lawmakers do not set a budget for Medicaid spending.
 Instead, Medicaid spending is determined by how many people enroll and how much their benefits cost.
 Entitlements are different from discretionary grant programs.
 Discretionary grants are awarded to states as a fixed amount of funding for some specific purpose.
 Federal funding for each discretionary grant program — such as a block grant — is capped every year by Congress.
 Once states spend their discretionary grant funding for the year, no additional federal funds are available even if more need exists or the state spends more of its own funds than required.

 The federal government pays for a specific portion of Medicaid costs in each state.
 The portion varies by state and is calculated by the federal medical assistance percentage (FMAP) formula.
 State-specific FMAPs range from a high of about 75% to a floor of 50%.
-At 65%, Tennessee’s FMAP is the 17th highest in the country.
+At 65%, Tennessee’s FMAP was the 17th highest in the country in 2017.
 (2) Federal contributions under the FMAP are unlimited, and states cover the remaining portion of their Medicaid costs.
 For Tennessee, that state matching requirement is 35%.
 The FMAP is more generous for lower-income states and for enrollees made eligible through the ACA’s optional Medicaid expansion.

 What is TennCare?

 Tennessee’s current Medicaid program is known as TennCare.
 The program operates under an “1115 waiver,” which allows the state to deviate from some federal Medicaid rules.